MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 ##### Design checklist

-Start your design strategy based on the [**design review checklist for Reliability**](../reliability/checklist.md) and determine its relevance to your business requirements while keeping in mind the tiers and features of App Service and their dependencies.
+Start your design strategy based on the [**design review checklist for Reliability**](../reliability/checklist.md) and determine its relevance to your business requirements while keeping in mind the tiers and features of App Service and its dependencies.
 Extend the strategy to include more approaches as needed.

 > [!div class="checklist"]
 >
-> - **Prioritize user flows**.
-Not all flows are equally critical.
+> - **Prioritize user flows**: Not all flows are equally critical.
 Assign priorities to each flow to guide your design decisions.
 User flow design will influence the choice of service tiers and instances on the App Service plan and configurations.
 >
 >     For example, your application might include a frontend and backend tiers that communicate through a message broker.
 You might choose to segment them in multiple Web Apps to allow for independent scaling, lifecycle management, and maintenance.
 Also, placing a large application in a single plan can lead to memory of CPU problems and affect reliability.
 >
 >   You might need additional instances on the frontend for optimal performance on the UI side.
 However, the backend might not require the same number of instances.
 >
-> - **Anticipate potential failures and have corresponding mitigation strategies**.
+> - **Anticipate potential failures**: Plan mitigation strategies for potential failures.
 Here are some examples of failure mode analysis:
 >
 >   |Failure|Mitigation|
 >   |---|---|